sudo-pixel-spec/Gamified-/readme.md

 # Gamified Learning Platform

-Backend-first implementation for a gamified learning website (CBSE Std 8 focus).
+Implementation for a gamified learning website (CBSE Std 8 focus).

 This project is in active development.